Magforum logo links to homepage

 Oct 25-Nov 7.
 Hachette Filipacchi, London.
 70p (£1.40).
 68pp.
 Ed: Nick Chalmers

-Hachette Filipacchi has launched real-life crime title Crime Confidential with a 70,000-90,000 sales target.
+Hachette Filipacchi's Crime Confidential has a 70,000-90,000 sales target.
 The fortnightly will be sold alongside women's weeklies.
-Cabal tied to launch Crime Weekly in 1999 but this never appeared after IPC put out a 'spoiler', Chat Crime and Passion, in February that year.
+Cabal tied to launch Crime Weekly in 1999 but this never appeared after IPC put out a 'spoiler', Chat Crime and Passion.

 Hachette Filipacchi profile